How To Grow (Almost) Anything | Spring 2026

 3.5.
 [Optional] How does it work in nature/biological systems?

-1. Describe how does a single gene code for multiple proteins at the transcriptional level?
+1. Describe how a single gene codes for multiple proteins at the transcriptional level.

 2. Try aligning the DNA sequence, the transcribed RNA, and also the resulting translated Protein!!!
 See example below.

-[Example shows the biomolecular flow in central dogma from DNA to RNA to Protein] Special note that all “T” were transcribed into “U” and that the 3-nt codon represent 1-AA.
+[Example shows the biomolecular flow in central dogma from DNA to RNA to Protein] Special note that all “T” were transcribed into “U” and that the 3-nt codon represents 1-AA.

 Rearranged snapshot of MS2 L-protein information flow from DNA to RNA to Protein.
 Captured from Ice’s Benchling and stitched together in a ppt